Lattice-Free and Point-Free: Vickers Duality for Subbases of Stably Locally Compact Spaces: Introduction

 Stone himself \cite{Stone1938} was the first to extend his duality, namely to distributive lattices and spectral spaces, which Priestley \cite{Priestley1970} later showed how to view as ordered Stone spaces.
 Dualities of spectral spaces with more general distributive semilattices have also been examined more recently by Hansoul-Poussart \cite{HansoulPoussart2008} and Bezhanishvili-Jansana \cite{BezhanishviliJansana2011}.
 A somewhat different duality with more general compactly based sober spaces was also obtained by Gr\"atzer \cite{Gratzer1978}, which was recently extended to even non-distributive semilattices by Celani-Gonzalez \cite{CelaniGonzalez2020}.

 In a somewhat different direction, Shirota \cite{Shirota1952} and de Vries \cite{deVries1962} extended Stone's original duality to (certain bases of) arbitrary compact Hausdorff spaces via compingent lattices, i.e. distributive lattices with an additional transitive relation representing compact containment.
-More recently, Jung-S\"underhauf \cite{JungSunderhauf1995} and van Gool \cite{vanGool2012} obtained a similar duality between certain proximity lattices and stably locally compact spaces, a natural common generalisation of spectral spaces and locally compact Hausdorff spaces.
+More recently, Jung-S\"underhauf \cite{JungSunderhauf1995} and van Gool \cite{vanGool2012} obtained a similar duality between certain proximity lattices and stably compact spaces\footnote{Compactness of the spaces considered in \cite{JungSunderhauf1995} and \cite{vanGool2012} is implicit from the fact compact saturated sets are closed under finite intersections -- in particular the empty intersection, i.e. the whole space, must be compact.
+Confusingly, some older works (e.g. \cite{Johnstone1986}) call these spaces `stably locally compact', while for us this only means that compact saturated subsets are closed under pairwise (equivalently, non-empty finite) intersections -- if the whole space is also compact then we call it `stably compact'.
+This is consistent with modern usage as in \cite{vanGool2012} and \cite{Goubault2013}.}, a natural common generalisation of spectral spaces and compact Hausdorff spaces.
 Very recently, a further extension to distributive $\vee$-predomains (which Kawai calls `localized strong proximity $\vee$-semilattices' -- see \cite{Kawai2021}) and arbitrary locally compact sober spaces was even obtained in \cite{Bice2021GHLJS}.

 These results also have a well-known frame theoretic counterpart, namely the Hofmann-Lawson duality \cite{HofmannLawson1978} between continuous frames and (the entire open set lattices of) locally compact sober spaces.
 This fits in nicely with the frame-theoretic approach to general point-free topology, which by now is firmly established (e.g. see \cite{PicadoPultr2012}).
 The only problem with frames is their infinitary nature, as the lattices involved are required to be complete and satisfy an infinite version of distributivity.
 As a result, non-trivial frames are invariably uncountable and difficult to construct from scratch, as well as being impervious to tools from classic model theory, like those used in Fra\"iss\'e theory.
 Indeed, for these and other reasons, logicians have long been interested in more constructive `predicative' analogs of frames that avoid any quantification over infinite subsets.